brentpep/pagespeed-ai/README.md

-# PageSpeed AI
+# PageSpeed AI for Cursor Pro

-A tool for analyzing website performance using Google Lighthouse and providing AI-powered optimization recommendations.
+A zero-configuration tool for analyzing website performance using Google Lighthouse and providing AI-powered optimization recommendations.
+Designed specifically for Cursor Pro users, this tool requires no API keys or external service accounts.

+## Why PageSpeed AI for Cursor Pro?

+- **No API Keys Required**: Works entirely with local tools and Cursor Pro's built-in AI capabilities
+- **End-to-End Workflow**: Analyze sites with Lighthouse and generate optimization plans using Cursor Pro
+- **Zero Configuration**: Just install the dependencies and start optimizing websites
+- **Seamless Integration**: Results can be directly used with Cursor Pro's AI features

 ## Prerequisites

 - Python 3.7+
 - Node.js and npm (for Lighthouse)
 - Chrome or Brave browser
+- Cursor Pro (for AI-powered optimization plans)

 ## Installation